-Wallis Simpson, later Duchess of Windsor, has been an enigma to many for decade.
-But who is the real Wallis Simpson: the bad influence on the future King Edward VIII, aka David, as portrayed in the media?
-Or just a woman in love?
+Wallis Simpson, later Duchess of Windsor, has been an enigma to many for decades.
+But who is the real Wallis Simpson: the bad influence on the future King Edward VIII, as portrayed in the media?
+Or just a woman in love…?

 Life before Edward VIII, Duke of Windsor: